 - If you have a health condition, feel lonely or you’re on some types of medication, you may feel less motivated to make changes.

-- You may not know where to start or where to go for support and could suffer from depression.
+- You may not know where to start or where to go for support, which can feel overwhelming.

 Other possible consequences

 Hoarding can affect your relationships and lead to conflicts.
 For some people, it can also lead to money worries or make them vulnerable to bullying by local people.

 Some of the problems that you may experience in later life can become worse if your home is cluttered.

 - You may be at increased risk of trips and falls.